lensesio/fast-data-dev/README.md

 Hit control+c and everything is stopped and removed it.

+Do you need remote access?
+Then you have one more knob to turn; your machine's IP address or hostname that other machines can use to access it:

+    docker run --rm -it --net=host -e ADV_HOST=<IP> landoop/fast-data-dev

 Do you need some kafka console tools?
 Whilst your Kafka containers is running, try something like: